 Good Da’Quarius Hunting

 It was a quiet Monday morning in New Haven, Connecticut.
-Seventy two year old Rose Masters looked out of the large window of the house on Freedom Lane that she shared with her life partner and wife, Helen.
+Seventy-two year old Rose Masters looked out of the large window of the house on Freedom Lane she shared with her life partner and wife, Helen.
 He red-dyed hair was pulled back.

 “What are you moaning about?” the seventy-nine year old Helen asked, not looking up from the TV Guide crossword puzzle.
 Her gray hair held together with a hairnet.

-“It’s that tree out front,” Rose said, passively.
+“It’s that tree out front,” Rose said.
 “It’s been dead for a while now.
 If it fell over it’ll crash right through our living room.”

 “Then we’ll sue those useless pricks that run this crooked city and become a couple of rich old dykes,” Helen said with a cackle.

-“What if one of us are hurt or killed?!”
-Rose exclaimed, turning towards Helen.
+“What if one of us is hurt or killed?!”
+Rose exclaimed, turning toward Helen.

 “Then one of us will be a really rich old dyke!”
 Helen said, cackling again.

 “What if it falls on Da’Quarius?!”
 Rose exclaimed, nearly bringing herself to tears.

 Helen looked up from her TV Guide.
 She knew what Rose was up to the minute she let out that first, sad sigh.
 Rose hated confrontation and knew that Helen thrived on it.
 She also knew what their adoptive son, Da’Quarius meant to Rose.
 “Alright,” Helen said.
 “Dial the City of New Haven, and give me the phone.
 That damn tree will be gone by the weekend.”